dharc-org/chad-ap/process/development/03/informal-competency-questions.md

 CQ_3.2

 ### Question
-Return the tools and their types used in processing activities.
+What are the tools and their types used in processing activities?

 ### Expected outcome
-A list of tuples.
+A list of: `tool`, `tool_type`

 ### Result
 * `artec-studio-14`, `3d-scanning-and-processing-software`